cashubtc/cdk/crates/cdk-rexie/README.md

-# Cashu Development Kit
+# Cashu Development Kit Redb Storage Backend

 **ALPHA** This library is in early development, the api will change and should be used with caution.

-CDK is the core crate implementing the cashu protocol for both the Wallet and Mint.
+cdk-rexie is the [rexie](https://docs.rs/rexie/latest/rexie/) storage backend for wasm cdk wallets in the browser.

 ## Crate Feature Flags